 Maine passed the first state-wide prohibition against the production and sale of alcohol.38

 • The Woman’s New York State Temperance Society was formed by Susan B. Anthony and Mary C. Vaughn.
-They were former Daughters of Temperance members,who had been prevented from speaking at the Sons of Temperance convention that year because of their gender.39
+They were former Daughters of Temperance members.
+However, they had been prevented from speaking at the Sons of Temperance convention that year because of their gender.39

 • Thirteen states adopted prohibition between 1852 and 1855.40